Key takeaways

 What is a hedge fund?

-A hedge fund is an investment vehicle that pools money from many individuals and organizations and invests in a wide range of liquid and illiquid securities in the hopes of high returns.
-They originated in the 1940s when wealthy investors were looking for ways to include assets in their portfolios that did not closely correlate with the performance of traditional investments.
+A hedge fund is an investment vehicle that pools money from multiple investors and invests across different securities and markets.
+Hedge funds first came into existence in the 1940s, when wealthy investors sought assets that did not closely track traditional investments.

-“Investors may find value in hedge funds,” says Rob Haworth, senior investment strategy director at U.S. Bank Wealth Management.
-“It’s important that you carefully assess your options and try to find the most appropriate strategy to fit your portfolio.”
+Haworth says investors may find value in hedge funds but emphasizes the importance of selectivity.
+“It’s important to recognize the large variation among hedge fund strategies,” he says.
+“You should carefully assess your options and try to find the most appropriate strategy to fit your portfolio.”

 Who can invest in hedge funds?